 - Use a case statement in a process to check the current state at the clock edge, advance to the next state, and set the output values.
 You can also use if-then-else statements. - Assign default values to outputs derived from the FSM before the case statement.
 This helps prevent the generation of unwanted latches and makes it easier to read because there is less clutter from rarely used signals. - If you do not have case statements for all possible combinations of the selector, use a when others assignment as the last assignment in your case statement and set the state vector to some valid state.
 If your state vector is not an enumerated type, set the value to X. Assign the state to X in the default clause of the case statement, to avoid mismatches between pre- and post-synthesis simulations.
-See Example: Default Assignment, on page 512. - If a state machine defined in the code feeds sequential elements in a different clock domain, some encoding values can cause metastability.
+See Example: Default Assignment, on page 534. - If a state machine defined in the code feeds sequential elements in a different clock domain, some encoding values can cause metastability.
 By default, the synthesis tools choose the optimal encoding value based on the number of states in the state machine.
 This can introduce additional decode logic that could cause metastability when it feeds sequential elements in a different clock domain.
-To prevent this instability, use syn_encoding = "original" to guide the synthesis tool for these cases. - Override the default encoding style with the syn_encoding attribute.
-The default encoding is determined by the number of states, where a non-default encoding is implemented if it produces better results.
-See syn_encoding Values, on page 43 for a list of default and other encodings.
+The prevent this instability, use syn_encoding = "original" to guide the synthesis tool for these cases. - Override the default encoding style with the syn_encoding attribute.
+The default encoding is determined by the number of states.
+See syn_encoding Values, on page 55 for a list of default and other encodings.
 When you specify a particular encoding style with syn_encoding, that value is used during the mapping stage to determine encoding style.

+'''

-attribute syn_encoding : string; attribute syn_encoding of <typename> : type is "sequential";
+attribute syn_encoding : string;

+attribute syn encoding of <typename> : type is "sequential";

+'''

-See syn_encoding, on page 43, for details about the syntax and values.
+See the Attribute Reference manual, for details about the syntax and values.